 - SK Shlomo: Breathe: The Play That Becomes a Rave, Gag Reflex supported by The Royal Albert Hall and Pleasance (Pleasance Dome)

 - Black Is The Color Of My Voice, Play The Spotlight and James Seabright (Pleasance at EICC)

 The ThreeWeeks Editors' Awards

-Presented by Edinburgh Festival magazine ThreeWeeks, the Editors’ Awards go to the ten things that the ThreeWeeks editors believe made that year's Festival extra special.
-Winners can be people, plays, companies, venues or even whole festivals.
-The awards are presented on the last weekday of the Fringe.
+Presented by Edinburgh Festival magazine ThreeWeeks, the Editors’ Awards go to the ten things that the ThreeWeeks editors believe made that year's festival extra special.
+These have one of the widest criteria of all the Fringe awards, as winners can be people, shows, companies, venues or even whole festivals.
+There are no criteria other than the winners bringing something extra special to the festival.
+There is no application process.
+Winners are announced at a small gathering on the last weekend of the festival.